ChrisForti/react-daw-app/DAWDOCS.md

 - `comments`: Any additional comments or notes regarding the file.

 You can customize or add any additional fields that are relevant to your specific use case.

+# Arguments for file seperation i.e. wav-files, and wav-metadata

+When designing a relational database for storing WAV files and their metadata, it's generally a good idea to separate metadata and the actual audio files into different tables.
+Here's a possible approach:

+Metadata Table (e.g., wavs_metadata):

+Columns:
+id (Primary Key)
+title
+artist
+album
+duration
+bit_rate
+... (other metadata fields)
+Audio Files Table (e.g., wavs_files):

+Columns:
+id (Primary Key, Foreign Key referencing wavs_metadata) file_data (BLOB) file_size file_format (optional, if necessary)
+Reasons for Separation:

+Efficiency: Keeping large binary data separate can improve query performance, especially when fetching metadata without needing the file itself.
+Maintainability: Isolates logic and makes it easier to manage changes or migrations.
+Flexibility: Facilitates handling of updates or changes to file storage without impacting metadata.
+If you're dealing with large audio files, consider storing them in a file storage system (e.g., AWS S3) and keep only the file reference in the database.
+This further separates concerns and leverages the strengths of database and file storage systems.

+Example with External Storage:

+Audio Files Table:
+id (Primary Key, Foreign Key referencing wavs_metadata) file_url (URL or path to the file in the storage system) This design allows your API to efficiently access and manage both metadata and audio files, providing scalability and clarity.